 North Richland Hills

-If you’re a family looking for an affordable area, North Richland may suit you.
-It offers green spaces and access to quality schools such as Green Valley Elementary School, North Richland Middle School, Birdville Independent School District and Richland High School.
+If you’re a family looking for an affordable area, North Richland Hills may suit you.
+It offers green spaces and access to quality schools such as Birdville Independent School District and Richland High School.
+The North Richland Hills neighborhood exudes high-quality living combined with safety.
+Amenities in and around North Richland Hills include:

 - NHR20 Family Water Park